A core part of the American dream has changed, and it helps explain why Trump won

 President-elect Trump’s election victory shocked the world, as he defied the odds (and the polls) to come out on top.

-A lot has been written about how and why this happened, with some putting the shock election result down to Russian hackers or FBI Director James Comey.
+A lot has been written about how and why this happened, with some putting the shock election result down to Russian hackers or CIA Director James Comey.

 One factor that hasn’t been discussed a great deal is the housing market.
 But, according to Markus Schomer, chief economist of PineBridge Investments, the prolonged effects of the financial crisis exacerbated economic issues, which in turns impacted the election result.